bbatsov/legacy-octopress-blog/source/about/index.markdown

 continue writing anyway.

 My name is Bozhidar Ivanov Batsov.
-I'm originally from Veliko Tarnovo, Bulgaria, but I've been residing in Sofia (Bulgaria's current capitol) for quite some time now.
+I'm originally from Veliko Tarnovo, Bulgaria, but I've been residing in Sofia (Bulgaria's current capital) for quite some time now.

 I'm currently the CTO of [Tradeo Inc.](http://tradeo.com), where I